 In this federal election, the Conservatives have received their worst-ever result in history.
 Leaderless and without strategic orientation, they are in crisis.
 They don’t know who they are and what they are supposed to stand for anymore.
 Who will fill this vacuum?
 The charismatic Bavarian Minister-President Markus Söder, known for an authoritative style of politics (and who due to impatience failed to become chancellor candidate of the CDU/CSU), is likely to play an important role.
 Much will depend on the upcoming leadership contest, which pits the modernists represented by former Environment Minister Norbert Röttgen against the more conservative Friedrich Merz, both of which participated in the last election and lost to the centrist candidate Armin Laschet.
 Younger politicians will also try to gain more influence.
 These have in the last couple of years been able to gain a political profile because they stood in opposition to Merkel.
 As Merkel took very centrist positions, many young CDU politicians were able to distinguish themselves by moving more to the right.
 And these forces, will be part of shaping the future of the party.

-While the trend of a Dutchification of German politics has a democratic character, increasing competition between the parties and requiring more complex coalition-building, the person-centric Americanisation of German politics has authoritarian tendencies.
+While the trend of a Dutchification of German politics has a democratic character […] the person-centric Americanisation of German politics has authoritarian tendencies.

 Where next for the German Greens?